+Updated 2019.
 Pinterest has become one of the biggest sources of traffic for a lot of bloggers.
-Some blogs get well over 50% of their traffic from Pinterest alone!
+Some blogs get well over 50% of their traffic from Pinterest alone meaning tens of thousands of views!
 However, it’s also very underused by a lot of bloggers.
-Myself included until recently.
+Myself included until 2017.

 I knew it was a great way to increase my page views but I looked into it so many times last year and I could not work out how to use it at all!
-I was so confused and I kept giving up until finally, one day, I just ‘got it’ and started using it regularly.
+I was so confused and I kept giving up until finally, one day, I just ‘got it’ and started using Pinterest regularly to increase my unique page views.

 In my blog post 10 Real and Honest Ways That I Have Tripled my Page Views in Less than One Year!
 I detailed Pinterest as one of the ways I had grown my page views.
 I asked if you wanted to see a blog post of how I had done this and the resounding answer was YES as it seems a lot of bloggers are confused when it comes to Pinterest.